 A: It’s about the seats in the U.S. House of Representatives, because based on the information that we provide, the government then decides how many seats California will have in the U.S. House of Representatives.
 More important, it’s about the distribution of funds.
 So [through the federal budget, approximately] $675 billion every year is distributed to states and counties and the community’s vital programs, and it’s all based on the population count and the information that we provide to the government.

 It will also help [the government] decide the boundaries of our legislative districts, and reapportion the seats in the Congress.

 Q: What if I’m a Dreamer, DACA recipient or international student?

 A: The international students that are studying here, they’ll be counted here.
-The students who [study] overseas — like an American studying in Italy, for instance — they’re not going to be counted [on April 1]. … Someone that is in the U.S. [when the census is being conducted], they should be counted.
+The students who [study] overseas — like an American studying in France, for instance — they’re not going to be counted [on April 1]. … Someone that is in the U.S. [when the census is being conducted], they should be counted.

 Q: How will my data be protected?

 A: The information that we get is encrypted.

 The identity, personal identification and the statistics are also separately encrypted.
 We only release the statistics, we do not share any information that will identify any person or family to any organization, regardless if it’s government or private.
 It’s like a one-way street — we receive all this information, but by law, we cannot share this information with any agency at all.

 There are laws that protect that information, like Title 13 and Title 5 of the U.S. Code, which [ensure] every census employee is … under oath to protect that information.
 If they violate that [protection], they could be fined $250,000 or go to prison for five years, or even both, depending on how much information was released.
 Federal law protects your census response.